Like most people I've always enjoyed taking family and travel photographs.

 Learning by trial and error, but with (I think) an artist's sense of design I've refined my images and presentation to its present state.

-Bigger cameras (mostly film), larger negatives, good scanning and Photoshop have helped me capture the clarity and beauty of Cape Cod landscapes.
+Bigger cameras (mostly film), larger negatives, good scanning and Photoshop as well as stitched digital images.

 I shoot medium-format film with panoramic cameras, usually in the early morning or near dusk

 when the sky colors are more subtle and the long shadows add dimension and drama.
 Other panoramics are stitched together

 from a series of digital photos and none of the panoramic photos displayed here are a single digital shot.

 With the film work I scan the negatives myself, rendering the film image into a large digital file.
 I find that since the negatives I start with are so large

 that very little "tweaking" of the image is necessary if the photo is taken right in the first place.
 I print the images digitally myself with archival inks and paper

 as I believe this new technology is superior to traditional processing and gives the artist greater control of color and contrast.